Gluten-Free Irish Soda Bread (and baking tips)

 Even if it goes against tradition.

-Non-traditional coconut milk and a touch of coconut flour add a subtle fragrant tenderness to this easy, rustic quick bread.
-If you cannot use coconut, try your favorite milk, and substitute the coconut flour with sweet rice flour.
+Use your favorite milk, or non-dairy milk- but note that non-traditional coconut milk and a touch of coconut flour add a subtle fragrant tenderness to this easy, rustic quick bread.
+If you cannot use coconut due to allergies, try your usual milk choice, and substitute the coconut flour with sweet rice flour.

 Preheat the oven to 375ºF.
 Line a 7-inch or 8-inch cake pan with a piece of parchment paper.